uscensusbureau/recon_replication/README.md

 The code uses a combination of Python, Gurobi™, SQL, and bash scripts.
 Production runs of this software were performed on Amazon Web Services (AWS) Elastic Map Reduce (EMR) clusters and AWS Elastic Compute Cloud (EC2) instances.
-Using a cluster of 30 large nodes in EMR, the reconstruction step takes approximately 3 full days per run.
-Using a cluster of 25 large nodes in EMR, the solution variability analysis takes approximately 14 days.
-Using a single large node EC2 instance, the reidentification step takes approximately 14 days.
+Using a cluster of 30 `r5.24xlarge` nodes, the reconstruction step takes approximately 3 full days per run.
+Using a cluster of 25 `r5.24xlarge` nodes, the solution variability analysis takes approximately 14 days.
+Using a single `r5.24xlarge` node, the reidentification step takes approximately 14 days.

 In the [instructions for running the software](#Instructions), terms contained within angle brackets (e.g. `<term>`) are to be substituted by the user.
 Terms